A Three-Day Trip to Tampa

 Exploring Ybor City

-Ybor City was founded when Cuban, Spanish, and Italian immigrants came here to work the cigar factories.
+Ybor City was founded when Cuban, Spanish, and Italian immigrants came to work in cigar factories.
 This multi-ethnic neighborhood still has a lot of character and reminds me of Tampa’s version of Bourbon Street in New Orleans.

 It can be especially amusing to see the roosters roaming the streets!
-You may see chickens crossing the road in many places around Ybor City for no apparent reason.
+You may see chickens crossing the road around Ybor City for no apparent reason.
 So, the age-old question remains.
-Guess we will never know why the chicken crossed the road.
 About 150 wild feathered friends call this part of Tampa home.
 In addition, these chickens rule the roost in Ybor City.
 Harassing them in any way is strictly off-limits.
-Tampa’s Bird Sanctuary Law protects these critters and all wild birds in Tampa city limits.
+Tampa’s Bird Sanctuary Law protects these critters and all wild birds within Tampa city limits.

 To learn more about Ybor City, check out my post “A Day in Ybor City”.